Lufthansa shares tumble 11% after profit warning

 Lufthansa cited falling revenue from its Eurowings budget business as a key reason for the profit warning.
 Revenue here was forecast to decline significantly in the second quarter.

 Shares in rivals were hit by the profit warning.
-Ryanair was down 3.7 per cent, while those in British Airways owner IAG , Wizz Air and Easyjet fell between 1.9 and 2.7 per cent.
+Ryanair was down 3.7 per cent, while those in British Airways and Aer Lingus owner IAG , Wizz Air and Easyjet fell between 1.9 and 2.7 per cent.

-“The group expects the European market to remain challenging at least for the remainder of 2019,” it said.
+“The group expects the European market to remain challenging at least for the remainder of 2019,” said Lufthansa.

 Lufthansa’s outlook is more positive for its long-haul business, especially on transatlantic and Asian routes, it said.